 The interference between diagrams where the photon is emitted from one of the initial-state quarks and diagrams where it is radiated from one of the top quarks introduces a charge asymmetry in \ttg production at LO in QCD\@.
-This asymmetry induces an anisotropy in the rapidity distributions of the top quark and antiquark.
-A similar effect, but with gluon emission, is also present in \ttbar production, but the latter takes place only at next-to-LO (NLO) in QCD\@.
+This asymmetry induces an anisotropy in the rapidity distributions of the top quark and antiquark, where the top quark tends to scatter more centrally than the antiquark.
+A similar effect, but with gluon emission and in the opposite direction, is also present in \ttbar production, but the latter takes place only at next-to-LO (NLO) in QCD\@.
 The charge asymmetry in \ttg production can be more pronounced than that of \ttbar production~\cite{Bergner:2018lgm,Aguilar-Saavedra:2014vta}, partly because the contribution of quark-initiated production in the \ttg process is enhanced by about 60\% (at LO) when compared to \ttbar~\cite{Stremmer:2023kcd}.

 Regardless of the photon origin, top quarks in \ttg events are mainly produced via QCD interactions, through similar diagrams as the standard \ttbar production at the CERN LHC\@.
 The ratio of the cross section of \ttg to that of \ttbar, \ratio, benefits from the cancellation of several systematic uncertainties and yields an observable that can probe theory predictions more precisely.
 Differential measurements of \ratio bring additional insight into the \ttg process~\cite{Bevilacqua:2018dny}, as new physics effects can depend on the phase space.
 Such measurements can be used to place strong constraints on new \PQt-\PGg couplings in the context of SM effective field theory~\cite{Aguilar-Saavedra:2018ksv,Schulze:2016qas}.